WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 - Experience with or ability to quickly learn version control systems like git.
 - Experience with or ability to quickly learn functional programming skills and other programming skills like HTML, Python and C/C++.

+Expected outcomes:
+- Integrate "Phoebe" into the IPP by evaluating, benchmarking, and potentially re-engineering Big Data researcher processing workflows from two or more institutions.

+Possible Mentors:
+- Justin Springer
+- Hoang Nguyen
+- Rowland Mosbergen

+Expected Size of Project:
+- 350 hours

+Difficulty rating:
+- Medium

 ## Image operations